fr3e1/30-2-notes/Social 30-2/Unit 2/Chapter 5/Chapter 5B - The responses to classical liberalism.md

 ### C. What is the [[Suffrage]] movement?
 A woman seeking the right to vote through organized protest

-The suffrage movement is considered the first wave of feminism, the belief in social, political and economical equality for women
+The [[Suffrage]] movement is considered the first wave of feminism, the belief in social, political and economical equality for women

 ## Protection of Human rights p.132
 ### 18. What is the Universal Declaration of Human Rights?
 What are 4 important rights listed there?